 Where is Terry Phelan now?

-Phelan also occasionally works as a match analyst and pundit for Indian channel Ten Sports.
+He is now technical director and first team manager of Indian second division side South United FC and occasionally works as a match analyst and pundit for Indian channel Ten Sports.

 Back to Manchester City

 Terry Phelan: Premier League Statistics

 |Premier League Teams Played for||Chelsea, Fulham, Everton, Manchester City|

 Statistics courtesy of www.premierleague.com